anoma/juvix-docs/docs/tutorials/emacs.juvix.md

 end;
 ```

-The name of the top module should necessarily coincide with the file name.
+The name of the top module must coincide with the file name.

 Type ++ctrl+c+ctrl+l++ to run the scoper and highlight the syntax.